QuentinPhilipp/BikenWeb/README.md

 The web interface is located in frontend/index.html

+Request are working in all downloaded tiles.
+Check if the city you want to request is in the downloaded data by clicking on the debug button on the interface.
+Downloaded tiles appear in red.
+To modify which tiles should be downloaded, check the section "Database generation"

 ## Request

 Currently the only request available from the interface is : Enter a start and finish point (name of the city) and the interface will put a marker on those location on the map